brikis98/devops-book/ch3/docker/README.md

 * `app.js`: A Node.js "Hello, World" app that listens on port 8080.
 * `Dockerfile`: Instructions to build a Docker image for the Node.js sample app.

-For more information, see Chapter 3, "How to Deploy Your Apps: Orchestration, VMs, Containers, and Serverless", of [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.
+For more information, see Chapter 3, "How to Deploy Your Apps", of [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.

 > [!IMPORTANT]